STAC Reader

 There are two main approaches for accessing and working with STAC data within the Wherobots environment.

-- Use the Spark data source reader:
+- Use the Spark data source reader:- Load the STAC data

 - Apply optional configuration